Frequently Asked Questions

 Does placement testing have any impact on my admissions?

-have an impact on admissions.
+For students already admitted to the University, placement testing does not have an impact on admissions.
 Placement testing is designed to aid in the selection of appropriate courses for your first semester.

 What do I need to bring to testing?

 You will need to bring a photo ID, your SU ID number, and your Ship email and password to testing.
 If testing at an alternate site, you will need to bring a photo ID, your SU ID number, Ship email and password as well as your placement testing requirements (which you can print off of the online registration system).
 Please do not bring calculators.
 They are not allowed for testing.
 Also, please arrive about 15 minutes prior to your testing session to sign in.

 What should I do if I have earned course credits or I am taking an AP course/test?

 If you have taken a course in which you earned college credit, please send official transcripts to the Admission's Office.
 If the college credit is for a math or English class, please inform the Placement Testing Office.
 If you already have your AP score, please send an official transcript to the Admission's Office.
 If you will be taking the test, generally we will still recommend completing testing.

 If I have to complete both the English (Writing) and Math Placement tests, do I have to register for 2 different testing sessions?